Androcide: Warfare

 Generally, military services will forcibly conscript men to fight in warfare, inevitably leading to massive male casualties when faced with males on the opposing side.
 Non-combatant males make up a majority of the casualties in mass killings in warfare.
-Gendercide Watch, an independent human rights group, documents multiple gendercides which were committed against males: the Anfal campaign (Iraqi Kurdistan), 1988—Armenian genocide, 1915–17—Rwanda, 1994.
 This practice occurs since soldiers see opposing men, fighting or otherwise, as rivals and a threat to their superiority.
-Alternatively, they are afraid that these men will attempt to fight back and kill them for any number of reasons, including self defense.
-In the year 1211, Genghis Khan had planned on the widescale killing of males in retaliation for the revolt against his daughter Alakhai Bekhi, until she persuaded him to only punish the murderers of her husband, the event which caused the revolt.
+Alternatively, they are afraid that these men will attempt to fight back and kill them for any number of reasons, including revenge, mutual fear, and self defense.
+Thus, they may kill preemptively in an attempt to prevent this possibility.